malcolmlett/malcolmlett.github.io/Paper-on-Loops-in-AI-and-Consciousness;-Extended Version.md

 The suggestion of a mind schema has also been made in the form of the _Attention Schema Theory_ (Graziano & Kastner, 2011; Webb & Graziano, 2015; Graziano, 2017), although the meaning there is perhaps narrower than what is proposed in this paper.

-_tbd: discard? - On first reading this may seem counterintuitive.
-Likely the greatest reason for seeming counterintuitive is that physical space is euclidean and, being subject to our tools of objective analysis, we are able to understand how things relate to each other within euclidean space.
-Thus we can envisage and even replicate how a neural network might model those underlying euclidean relationships.
-In contrast, we have very limited ability to understand the shape of the state space of the mind, and it is harder to imagine how those same neural networks might model that state space.
-The argument offered here is that such a conclusion is drawn merely from the lack of our imagination; a neural network is suitable for modeling non-euclidean state space too.
-A detailed analysis and stronger argument for the existence of a mind schema is outside the scope of this paper.
-The intent here was simply to show the importance of models for the purpose of the regulation of non-physical actions (a.k.a. thought), and to highlight the fact that we have some sort of introspective capability towards those models.
-For the remainder of this paper, the term _mind schema_ is intended to refer to that introspective capability without specifically trying to define the underlying mechanisms._

 # Visceral Loop

 This paper introduces the _Visceral Loop_ as a novel framework for the characterisation of inferences drawn by a processing loop within a biological or AI agent.
 The Visceral Loop is so named because it refers to an agent concluding that it experiences consciousness in a visceral way.
 It identifies that an agent with sufficient representational capabilities can, at the most optimum, conclude itself as conscious within three iterations of the processing loop.
 Each of those iterations have specific characteristics, and the Visceral Loop can be used to characterise any thought as falling into one of those three iterations.